doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 This section lists the output variables defined in the Terraform configurations in this quick start.
 Some of these may be used for automation in other quick starts.

-Variable name | Example value
+Variable name | Example / default value
 --- | ---
 aad_tenant_id | "00000000-0000-0000-0000-000000000000"
+adds_domain_name | "mytestlab.local"
 admin_password_secret | "adminpassword"
 admin_username_secret | "adminuser"
 arm_client_id | "00000000-0000-0000-0000-000000000000"